Small Ring, Brussels

 The road was built on the site of the 14th-century second walls of Brussels, after they had been torn down.
-During the second stage of the covering of the Senne in the 20th century, the river was diverted to underneath the western boulevards of the ring.
-This freed up the main tunnels that had contained the water to allow construction of the Brussels premetro with minimal disruption of the surface.
+During the second stage of the covering of the Senne in the 20th century, the river was diverted to underneath the western boulevards of the Small Ring.
+This freed up the main tunnels that had contained the water to allow construction of the Brussels premetro (underground tram) service with minimal disruption to the surface.